 Governor Hogan was free to determine for himself what is and what is not an essential business.
 For whatever reason, he chose not to that.
 Instead of choosing to lead, he chose to follow.
 In this case, he chose to follow a document written by an unnamed, anonymous career bureaucrat working at Homeland Security.

-One of the problems with allowing so many businesses to remain open during this pandemic is that it needlessly exposes employees to COVID-19.
+One of the problems with allowing so many businesses to remain open during this pandemic is that it needlessly exposes employees to the virus.
 They should be at home.
 It also sends the wrong message.
 When you can go to Lowes and buy four bags of mulch, stop at a liquor store to buy a 12-pack of Bud Light, and then hit the drive-thru at Wendy’s, it can make you think this pandemic isn’t serious.
-It makes people think the COVID-19 pandemic is really not a big deal.
+It makes people think the pandemic is really not a big deal.

 As a Democrat, I genuinely like Governor Larry Hogan, a Republican.
 I usually agree with the things he does.
 I just think he’s doing the wrong thing here.
 He needs to be a better leader.
 Governor Hogan is generally a good leader.
 He’s just not being a good leader when it comes to defining what’s an essential business and what’s not.
 He knows it and so do we.